jeverley/dscpclassify/README.md

 * Multi-connection client port detection for detecting P2P traffic
   * These connections are classified as Low Effort (LE) by default and therefore prioritised below Best Effort traffic when using the layer-cake qdisc.
 * Multi-threaded service detection for identifying high-throughput downloads from services such as Steam/Windows Update
-  * These connections are classified as High-Throughput (AF13) by default and therefore prioritised amongst Best Effort traffic when using the layer-cake diffserv3/4 qdiscs.
+  * These connections are classified as High-Throughput (AF13) by default and therefore prioritised as follows by cake:
+    * diffserv3/4: Equal to besteffort (CS0) traffic.
+    * diffserv8: Below besteffort (CS0) traffic, but above low effort (LE) traffic.

 ### External classification
 The service will respect DSCP classification stored by an external service in a connection's conntrack bits, this could include services such as netifyd.